-At Miami Children's Hospital we embrace technology and employ it throughout the Nursing Department to improve patient safety as well as make our operational processes more efficient.
+At Nicklaus Children's Hospital, formerly Miami Children's Hospital, we embrace technology and employ it throughout the Nursing Department to improve patient safety as well as make our operational processes more efficient.
 State of the art technology is utilized in all areas of the hospital.

 Electronic Medical Record

-On April 17, 2012, Miami Children’s Hospital (MCH) successfully transitioned to an electronic health record system that has provided significant enhancements for patients and caregivers alike.
+On April 17, 2012, Nicklaus Children's Hospital (NCH) successfully transitioned to an electronic health record system that has provided significant enhancements for patients and caregivers alike.
 Internally known as PEDS (Pediatric Electronic Data System) this state-of-the-art program captures all data related to patient care from throughout the multi-facility pediatric healthcare system, including information from radiology

-MCH has its own intranet, or MCH Portal, through which staff can access a wealth of information.
+NCH has its own intranet, or NCH Portal, through which staff can access a wealth of information.
 The portal is the home of all nursing and system wide policies.
-The portal is also used as a communication tool for employees about MCH events and initiatives.
+The portal is also used as a communication tool for employees about NCH events and initiatives.
 Many applications are also readily at the staff’s finger tips such as links to regulatory and state websites, educational materials for patients, self-scheduling, telephone numbers, email, individual HR information and dozens of other applications.

 Web Based Scheduling